Gravitational Wave Detection with High Frequency Phonon Trapping Acoustic Cavities: Acknowledgements

 \section{Acknowledgements}

 The authors thank Serge Galliou for his useful discussions on BAW resonators and Maurice Van Putten for useful discussions on detecting gravitational radiation at high frequencies.
 This work was supported by the Australian Research Council Grant No. CE110001013 and FL0992016.
+The authors would like to thank Andraz Omahen, Yiwen Chu and William Campbell, who helped us uncover three errors, which have been corrected in this article on the 15/11/23.
+An errata in PRD will follow.